marcoserrano21/Data_Analysis_Portfolio/README.md

 - **Link:** [Sales Performance and Profitability Dashboard](https://github.com/marcoserrano21/sales-performance-and-profitability-dashboard)

 ### Project 3: Customer Sales Analysis Dashboard
 - **Description:** This project is a hands-on business analytics task to create a professional and interactive Excel dashboard for customer sales analysis.
 Using a simulated dataset, this dashboard provides insights into a fictional retail company's sales performance, top customers, product categories, and regional sales trends.
-Also created the dummy dataset using Python.
+I also created the dummy dataset using Python.

 - **Tools:** Excel (PivotTables, Charts, Slicers, Timeline, Python)